 Yesalai Lemachokoti – Conflict Officer

 Yesalai is a young Samburu warrior who comes from the Sasaab area in Westgate Conservancy.
 Yesalai works with communities to record all incidences of human-wildlife conflict and help herders prevent livestock loss to carnivores.
 Yesalai also participates in Warrior Watch.

-Nilanga has over ten years of experience in wildlife conservation, including programme development and management, communications, partnership building, fundraising, and implementing international conservation campaigns.
-She has a B.A. in English and a Master’s degree in Journalism.
-Nilanga is currently the Program Officer for Asian Species Conservation at WWF-US, and has previously worked for Oceana and Defenders of Wildlife.
-She was also selected as a member of the 2007/2008 class of the Emerging Wildlife Conservation Leaders program, during which she completed a conservation education project focused on okapis in the Democratic Republic of Congo.
-Her interest in human-wildlife conflict and coexistence keeps her deeply committed to Ewaso Lions where she coordinates efforts in the U.S. with a special focus on partnership building, program awareness and outreach, strategic planning and program management, as well as fundraising and donor relations.
+Nilanga has over 10 years of experience in wildlife conservation, including programme development and management, communications, partnership building, fundraising, and implementing international conservation campaigns.
+Nilanga is currently the Program Officer for Asian Species Conservation at WWF-US.
+She was selected as a member of the Emerging Wildlife Conservation Leaders program, during which she met Shivani and Paul.
+Nilanga is based in Washington, DC where she volunteers for Ewaso Lions.

 Laikos Letupukwa – Camp Cook